 The Riflebirds of Portland are back.
-Their new album, Windmills on the Moon, will be available on Vinyl, CD, and all digital platforms in 2025.
+Their new album, Windmills on the Moon, is now available on Vinyl, CD, and all digital platforms.
 Produced by Marvin Etzioni, the album features cover art by the legendary Edward Hopper, and the project has been mastered at the iconic Abbey Road Studios in London by Grammy-winning engineer Sean Magee.

 With a mix of evocative songwriting and rich musical history, Windmills on the Moon promises to be a compelling return for The Riflebirds of Portland.